Tobias S. Köhler, MD, MPH, FACS

-Professor of Urology, Mayo Clinic, Rochester, Minnesota, USA
+Department of Urology, Mayo Clinic, Rochester, MN, USA

 Tobias S. Köhler specializes in the treatment of erectile and sexual dysfunction, and BPH (enlarged prostate) in the Department of Urology at the Mayo Clinic in Rochester.
 He received his undergraduate, medical degree, Masters of Public Health in Epidemiology and Urology Specialty Training all from the University of Minnesota in Minneapolis.
 This was followed by an andrology fellowship at Northwestern School of Medicine in Chicago under Dr. Robert Brannigan and Dr. Kevin McVary.
 Dr. Köhler spent his first nine years of academic practice at Southern Illinois University School of Medicine in Springfield, Illinois, rising to Full Professor before matriculating back to his home state of Minnesota.